rachelconn/RLQuant/README.md

 set up CLI following
 https://www.quantconnect.com/docs/v2/lean-cli/getting-started/lean-cli

+(Run *pip install lean* in a terminal to install)

 set prefer language to python

-login, and follow the instruction to go to https://www.quantconnect.com/account to acquire credential
+Run *lean login* to login, and follow the instruction to go to https://www.quantconnect.com/account to acquire credential

 see https://www.quantconnect.com/docs/v2/lean-cli/getting-started/lean-cli
 for more instruction about lean CLI usage

 in short, use
-lean cloud pull and lean cloud push to update the file on cloud
+*lean cloud pull* and *lean cloud push* to update the file on cloud